Skip to main content Skip to navigation

 About me

-I am a mature PhD student in the Astronomy and Astrophysics group at the University of Warwick.
+I am a postdoc Honorary Research Fellow in the Astronomy and Astrophysics group at the University of Warwick.
 My supervisor is Boris Gänsicke.
 I developed an interest in astrophysics following a career in the IT services sector latterly focused on data centre strategy.
 Following retirement I completed an Open University course in astronomy and then an MSc in astrophysics with Liverpool John Moores University.
-For my MSc project I was completed a number of observations of previously unconfirmed cataclysmic variables using the Liverpool Telescope.
-I commenced a part-time PhD in November 2019.
-I live in Derbyshire and enjoy hiking and (until Covid-19) foreign travel.
+For my MSc project I completed a number of observations of previously unconfirmed cataclysmic variables using the Liverpool Telescope.
+I obtained my PhD from Warwick in 2023.
+I live in Derbyshire and enjoy hiking and foreign travel.

 Research interests